 Lots of people post “Friday Favorites.”
-I’ve picked up shopping tips from Melanie Shankle, followed Kate’s pregnancy through the eyes of new mom Elizabeth Robertson Williams, and snagged more than a couple of good recipes from any number of Friday bloggers.
-But, not being much of shopper (or a royal watcher; has Kate had that baby yet?), you won’t find those types of good tips here.
-And while I might share a recipe once in awhile, I am currently conducting an experiment to prove to Robbie that eating out–if you find the right “deal”–might actually be cheaper than cooking at home, now that it’s just the two of us.
+I’ve picked up shopping tips from Melanie Shankle, followed Kate’s pregnancy the eyes of new mom Elizabeth Robertson Williams, and snagged more than a couple of good recipes from any number of Friday bloggers.
+But, not being much of shopper (or a royal watcher; has Kate had that baby), you won’t find those types of good tips here.
+And while I might share a recipe once in awhile, I currently conducting experiment to prove to Robbie that eating out–if you find the right “deal”–might actually be cheaper than cooking at home, now that it’s just the two of us.
 (Wish me luck.)

 When I use the word “favorite,” it is often in the context of a Bible verse.
 Some people have their “life verse,” and they can tell you what it means to them, and why.
 Not me.
 I have any number of Bible “favorites,” and they change almost daily.

 For me, then, Friday is going to be the day when I post whatever principle or promise has captivated my heart that week.
 And, banking on promises like John 15:7 (“If you remain in me and my words remain in you, ask whatever you wish and it will be given you”) and Isaiah 55:11 (which tells us that God’s word does not return empty, but accomplishes the purposes for which it is sent), I will offer these verses in the format of prayers, with blanks where you can insert your own name, or that of someone you love.

 I hope you enjoy praying this way, and that these words will serve to strengthen your faith and increase your joy.
 I hope they will transform your perspective and breathe fresh hope into weary or challenging situations.
 And I hope, actually, that some of these verses will become your new favorites.